Prompts Without Evidence: How Neuroimaging Mentions Shift Clinical Vision-Language Model Predictions

-Across 12 open-weight VLMs, smaller models exhibit substantial genuine, calibrated performance gains upon introduction of neuroimaging context, with \texttt{Qwen2.5-VL-3B}~\cite{xu2025qwen25vltechnicalreport} improving up to 58\% F1 score, with distilled models becoming competitive with counterparts an order of magnitude larger.
-Yet these gains carry no diagnostic grounding: the overwhelming majority of the shift is driven by the \emph{textual mention} of MRI availability alone, persisting even when the MRI visualization is replaced by an unrelated out-of-domain image.
-We characterize this as a \emph{scaffold effect}, a domain-specific instance of modality collapse~\cite{sim-etal-2025-vlms, parcalabescu-frank-2023-mm} arising from a convergence of prompt sensitivity~\cite{lu-etal-2024-prompts, ismithdeen-etal-2025-promptception} and the priming effect~\cite{jones2022capturing, yoshida-etal-2025-visual} that produces confident, evidence-styled justifications decoupled from actual diagnostic inputs.
-Critically, this vulnerability persists across model families and resists correction via preference alignment, suggesting it reflects a structural property of how these models process domain-specific multimodal prompts rather than an incidental artifact of any single architecture.
-Our contributions are: \begin{itemize}[topsep=0pt, partopsep=0pt, parsep=0pt, itemsep=0pt, leftmargin=*] \item A systematic evaluation of 12 open-weight VLMs on \textsc{FOR2107}~\cite{kircher2019-db} and \textsc{OASIS-3}~\cite{LaMontagne2019} across five input conditions, revealing genuine calibrated gains of up to 58\% F1 gains not attributable to benchmark memorization. \item A contrastive confidence analysis showing $\approx$70--80\% of the performance shift stems from textual priming, characterized as a \emph{scaffold effect} via phrase-level probe and false-modality ablation. \item An expert case study with a clinical psychologist, showing that multimodal context measurably improves reasoning trace quality, yet faithfulness remains below acceptable thresholds, indicating that gains are partly driven by confidence rather than evidence-grounded inference. \item Evidence that preference alignment via MPO which suppresses MRI-referencing behavior but induces \emph{symmetry-without-recovery}, collapsing both conditions toward random baseline rather than selectively removing modality dependence. \end{itemize} Our findings reveal the vulnerabilities in the reliability of VLMs for clinical diagnosis.
-We demonstrate that surface evaluations are fragile indicators of genuine multimodal reasoning and can exaggerate a model's diagnostic ability.
+Across 12 open-weight VLMs, we show that mentioning neuroimaging in the prompt shifts predictions, with the largest gains in small models whose text-only behavior is near-degenerate.
+On \textsc{FOR2107}~\cite{kircher2019-db}, \texttt{Qwen2.5-VL-3B}~\cite{xu2025qwen25vltechnicalreport} improves by up to 0.58 F1, which lifts it from a near-degenerate baseline to the range of models an order of magnitude larger (e.g., \texttt{Qwen2.5-VL-72B}).
+This gain is not explained by added diagnostic evidence: the majority of it is driven by the \emph{textual mention} of MRI availability, not by any image.
+Where adding an image yields further gains, these reflect image \emph{presence} rather than content, as they persist when the real MRI is replaced by an unrelated out-of-domain image.
+We explore this textually-driven component via a phrase-level probe and a false-modality ablation on smaller models, and connect it to the broader modality-collapse phenomenon~\cite{parcalabescu-frank-2023-mm, sim-etal-2025-vlms} in a clinical setting, linking it to work on prompt sensitivity~\cite{lu-etal-2024-prompts, ismithdeen-etal-2025-promptception} and priming effects~\cite{jones2022capturing, yoshida-etal-2025-visual}.
+We run a preliminary case study with a domain expert, analyzing the reasoning trace produced by \texttt{Qwen2.5-VL-3B}, the model showing the most dramatic boost.
+We find that the shift produces confident, evidence-styled justifications decoupled from actual diagnostic inputs.
+Finally, we show that the problem cannot be fixed via preference alignment: on \texttt{Qwen2.5-VL-3B}, preference alignment fails to remove the effect, suggesting the effect may be a structural property of how these models process domain-specific multimodal prompts.
+Our contributions are: \begin{itemize}[topsep=0pt, partopsep=0pt, parsep=0pt, itemsep=0pt, leftmargin=*] \item An evaluation of 12 open-weight VLMs on \textsc{FOR2107}~\cite{kircher2019-db} and \textsc{OASIS-3}~\cite{LaMontagne2019}, two cohorts with no reliable individual-level diagnostic signal. \item Confidence estimation and ablation analyses that associate the majority of the calibration improvement with textual preamble framing on smaller models, with the trigger further characterized via a phrase-level probe and a false-modality ablation. \item A preliminary expert case study with a clinical psychologist showing that, although multimodal context improves reasoning-trace quality, faithfulness remains below acceptable thresholds in every condition examined. \item A preference-alignment intervention showing that removing MRI-referencing behavior pushes all conditions toward chance rather than selectively fixing the modality dependence. \end{itemize}